henrylin03/covid-nsw/README.md

 This project includes the following components

-- **Data Pipeline Building**: The data pipeline is built in Python and automates fetching, cleaning, and analysing the data.
+- **Data Pipeline Building**: The data pipeline is built in Python libraries `selenium` and `pandas`, automating data fetching, cleaning, and analysis.
 - **Data Cleaning & Preparation**: The raw data is cleaned and transformed to remove duplicates, missing values, and other inconsistencies that would affect the analysis.
 - **Data Exploration & Analysis**: The exploratory data analysis (EDA) is done in a Jupyter notebook using SQL and Python libraries such as `pandas`, `seaborn` and `matplotlib`.
 The notebook is included in this repository as `analysis.ipynb`.
 - **Data Visualisations**: The dashboard includes several visualisations using `seaborn` and `matplotlib` libraries to communicate key findings and insights from the data.